tintinrevient/course-planner/README.md

 	* Friends
 	* Reputation rating of neighbouring agents

-The actions are as below:
+The action the agent is able to take is listed as below:
 * Pass a course
 * Register for a course
 * Ask for the evaluation of a course from neighbouring agents